 Annual evaluations and progress toward tenure letters

-During your “probationary” period, tenure-track Assistant Professors will be evaluated annually in two ways: the annual evaluation of job performance and the annual progress-toward-tenure letter.
+During the “probationary” period, tenure-track Assistant Professors will be evaluated annually in two ways: the annual evaluation of job performance and the annual progress-toward-tenure letter.

 - The NSHE Code, Chapter 5, Section 5.12.1 and 5.12.2, establishes that written performance evaluations of academic faculty and administrative faculty shall be conducted at least once each calendar year by department chairs, supervisors or heads of administrative units.
 One of the purposes of annual performance evaluations is to provide constructive, developmental feedback to the faculty member.
 (B/R 9/05) 2.
 All performance evaluations shall include a rating of “excellent,” “commendable,” “satisfactory,” or “unsatisfactory.”
 No other rating terminology shall be used.
 The areas of evaluation and procedures for evaluation of academic faculty and administrative faculty are established in institutional bylaws (UNR Bylaws 3.3.2).
 Evaluations of instructional faculty shall include an assessment of teaching evaluations completed by their students.
 All annual evaluation reports must be generated using the Digital Measures software package.

-- Annual progress-toward-tenure letters are based on an academic year, except for the third-year review, which represents a thorough, cumulative review of performance to date.
+- Annual progress-toward-tenure letters are cumulative reviews of performance to date.
 They are “criteria-referenced” and done with an eye toward how well you are meeting the ultimate standards for promotion and tenure specified in university, college, and department bylaws.
 They should provide formative judgments that help you know how your case for promotion and tenure is developing and what you still need to do.
 The third-year review process will likely conclude with a meeting between you, the department chair, and the dean to review the third-year record and discuss expectations and process for the remainder of the probationary period.

 - The NSHE Code requires that annual evaluations and progress-toward-tenure letters be taken into account during the tenure and promotion review.